Kopano-dev/konnect/README.md

 how to expose them through a TLS proxy.

-The base URL of the frontend proxy is what will become the value of the `--iss` parameter when starting up Konnect and needs to TLS encrypted (https://).
+The base URL of the frontend proxy is what will become the value of the `--iss` parameter when starting up Konnect.
+OIDC requires the Issuer Identifier to be secure (https:// required).

 ### Kopano Webapp backend (Cookie backend)

-This assumes that you have a set-up Konano with a reverse proxy on `https://mykopano.local` together with the proper proxy configuration to pass through all requests to the `/konnect/v1/` prefix to `127.0.0.1:8777`. also do not forget to reverse proxy `/.well-known/openid-configuration` as well.
+This assumes that you have a set-up Konano with a reverse proxy on `https://mykopano.local` together with the proper proxy configuration to pass through all requests to the `/konnect/v1/` prefix to `127.0.0.1:8777`. also do not forget to reverse proxy `/.well-known/openid-configuration`.

 Kopano Webapp needs to support the `?continue=` request parameter and the domains of possible OIDC clients need to be added into `webapp/config.php` with the